Reflection on an Internship by Faith Kelley

 - Small stipend for living expenses (full-time internships)

 - Funding and leave for professional development activities

 Applications for internship are accepted on a rolling basis.
 Appointments vary in length and may be structured to meet an academic calendar.
-If you feel that you would be a good fit for the William Penn House, we invite you to begin a dialogue through the contact information listed below.
+Typically we seek interns starting March/April for Summer Interns and July/August for Year Long Interns.

 - Strong written, oral, and electronic communication skills

 - Experience with basic computer applications